greenm01/ec4x/docs/ec4x_specs.md

 7 * 0.25 = 1.75 XMR.
 ```

 The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
-Ships may be salvaged at a colony without restriction and earn 50% of the original PC back to the House treasury.
+Ships are salvaged at colonies without restriction and earn 50% of the original PC back to the House treasury.

 # 4\.0 Movement